sez11a/liferay-learn/docs/dxp/7.x/en/using-search/user-guide/configuring-search-system-scope.md

 ![There are numerous system scoped entries for search in System Settings.](./configuring-search/images/01.png)

+> Many widgets are backed by widget templates.
+The default template for these can be set at the system scope: [see the article on the widget scoped configuration for the details](./configuring-search-widget-scope#setting-system-and-instance-scoped-widget-defaults).
+These are all listed in the Search category under the WIDGET SCOPE heading.

 ## Default Keyword Query

 The Default Keyword Query entry contains one setting: